-Grapplefix utilises larger hole sizes to prevent "tear-through" but also exploits this access opportunity to enable not only a back plate to pass through (as with the current captive-toggle devices) but also (and uniquely), an attached chamfered circular boss, which sits securely in the back of the board.
-Grapplefix therefore not only benefits from a full-sized back plate, but also an over-sized boss that prevents “tear through”.
-However, because the boss is integrated, there is no need for a toggle or front retaining flange and this combination is what makes Grapplefix uniquely strong in both lateral and shear planes.
+The fixed back plate is safe for ceilings and the 16 mm ‘over-sized’ circular boss prevents ‘tear through’ in walls due to a large surface area within the hole.
+However, because the boss is integrated, there is no need for a toggle or front retaining flange and this combination is what makes Grapplefix uniquely strong in both lateral (ceilings) and shear planes (walls).
 The fixing simply screws (self-taps) into the rear of the plasterboard and is retained by the back plate itself.

 The current leading products insert from the front.
-This means they are compromised by one or more of the following shortcomings:
+This means:

-There are 2 sizes of the single boss fixing:
+There are 3 sizes of the fixing M4, M5 and M6:

-The larger size uses a 20 mm hole.
+A larger fixing using a 20 mm hole.
 This is an optimum size for a larger fixing using our design: